gmcyber/CCC410F22-Example/docs/topics/topic-decomposition.md

 ### scoring database

-We need a means to persist user data across sessions with Range Control
+We need a means to persist user data across sessions with Ethhack UI

 ## Access Control